johnlam90/aws-multi-eni-controller/charts/aws-multi-eni-controller/README.md

 ## Using Multiple Subnets

-You can specify multiple subnets to use a single security group across different subnets:
+You can specify multiple subnets to create ENIs in all specified subnets with the same security group:

 ```yaml
 apiVersion: networking.k8s.aws/v1alpha1